catzy007/catzy007.github.io/posts/2021-05-11-dealing-with-mechanical-hard-drive-in-2021/index.md

 you got a problem called [Bad Sector](https://en.wikipedia.org/wiki/Bad_sector).
 To fix that, you can try to Check disk.

-* First, right-click on your hard drive and select `Properties`
+* First, right-click on your hard drive and select `Properties`.
-* Next, Then go to `Tools` and select `Check`
+* Next, Then go to `Tools` and select `Check`.
 <p align="center">
     <img src="./posts/2021-05-11-dealing-with-mechanical-hard-drive-in-2021/tools.png" height="400em" alt="img5">
 </p>

-* Then select `Scan drive`
+* Then select `Scan drive`.
 <p align="center">
     <img src="./posts/2021-05-11-dealing-with-mechanical-hard-drive-in-2021/scan1.png" height="175em" alt="img6">
 </p>

 > Before proceeding, you need to make sure your PC are plugged in into a steady power source.

-* If no errors found, the process will be fast and if error found, the program will try to fix it
+* If no errors found, the process will be fast and if error found, the program will try to fix it.
 <p align="center">
     <img src="./posts/2021-05-11-dealing-with-mechanical-hard-drive-in-2021/scan2.png" height="200em" alt="img7">
 </p>